tldr-pages/tldr/CLIENT-SPECIFICATION.md

 Steps #3 and #4 may be done in either order.

+It is possible that due to this page resolution logic, the client may show a page which does not belong to the host platform because a page can reside in `common`, and not be present on the host platform.
+Clients must not assume that a given command is always executable on the host platform.

 #### If a page isn't found
 If a page cannot be found in _any_ platform, then it is RECOMMENDED that clients display an error message with a link to create a new issue against the `tldr-pages/tldr` GitHub repository.
 Said link might take the following form: